i2b2/i2b2-digitaltwin/README.md

 # i2b2 Digital Twin

 The scripts to modify an i2b2 database with stored procedures to compute derived facts to support the digital twin in i2b2.
+Click here for the documentation: [The Digital Twin Package documentation](https://community.i2b2.org/wiki/display/BUN/Digital+Twin+Technologies)

 ## Development / Maintenance